QuentinRa/blog.quentinra.dev/programming-languages/databases/relational/sql/clauses/where.md

 SELECT name FROM customer c WHERE age >= ANY (SELECT 0)
 ```

 * Test if a record exists if another table.
-For instance, a customer that have made a purchase.
-The nested select must return 0 or 1 row.
+For instance, to test if a customer has made a purchase.
+The nested select must return 0 or 1 rows.

 ```
 SELECT name FROM customer c WHERE EXISTS (SELECT [...]
 WHERE c.id = [...]);